Jakub21/mpplugs/Readme.md

 #### Executing tasks
 To add task to the task queue call `pushTask` method of the program.
 You can access the program object in plugins by using `prog` property.
 Task classes are in `tasks` namespace that also is member of a plugin core.
 Note that `pushTask` accepts task instances, not classes.
 Example: `self.prog.pushTask(self.tasks.myTask())`.

+#### Program settings
+Pluginable Program class has some settings you can adjust in your `main.py` file.
+Here is a list of them.
+- `tasksPerTick` - Number of tasks taken from the task queue and executed in every program loop iteration.
+Defaults to 1.
+- `raiseOnTaskError` - This boolean settings, if enabled, makes program throw an error when there is an exception in a task.
+Defaults to False.

 ### Applications
 Early versions of this software were tested with plugins that used the following packages.
 - `PyGame`